ericallenpaul/EnumSeeder/README.md

 You should note that we are using a description attribute and we are explicitly setting a value for each enum.
-This is important because these values will become the IDs in the lookup table.
+This is important because these values will become the description in the lookup table and values that are more "UI friendly".

 Next, in the models project we'll add a base class for all of the enums to inhereit from: